 From Santa Cruz to Soledad to Pacific Grove, families from all over attend our Bike Clinics!
 From grandparents to caregivers, from kids that just started walking to those who have mastered riding with pedals, we encourage all families to register and attend.
 Also, if you don't have kids but want to come to one of our Bike Clinics, we'd love to have you.
 We encourage folx from the community to come out and support our young people.
 Cheer them on, give out some high fives, ride bikes with them, etc. Nothing like seeing a bunch of toddlers who just learned to walk not too long ago riding bikes with no training wheels like it's no big deal.
 Come build community with us!
 RSVP here.

 Help us apply for nonprofit 501(c)(3) status!
 We have a minimum of $2500 in major donations in progress that require a tax deduction to be completed.
-If you've got it like that, please consider donating to help cover the fees associated with the application process for becoming nonprofit.
+If you want to support our efforts and help us get access to funding so we can expand, please consider donating to help cover the fees associated with the application process for becoming nonprofit.
 Any amount helps!